The dud canard: Existence of strong canard cycles in $\mathbb R^3$: Introduction

 We do not aim to describe the stability of the cycles.
-This is more difficult, see \remref{stability} below.
-To prove \thmref{main}, we follow \cite{szmolyan_canards_2001}, and apply the following blowup transformation to the extended system (\eqref{fast},$\dot \epsilon=0$) of the folded singularity:
+This requires more work in general, but see \remref{stability} and \secref{discuss} below.
+To prove \thmref{main}, we apply the following blowup transformation to the extended system (\eqref{fast},$\dot \epsilon=0$) of the folded singularity: